mahuan-git/dmet_nnqs/dmet_nnqs/README.md

 ```shell
 make gpu
 ```
 In the given nnqs code, we do not offer source code of the GPU version local energy calculation.
-But a compile cpu lib is given.
+But a compiled cpu lib is given.
 So in the config file should use following settings:\
 device: 'cpu'\
 local_energy_version: "CPP_CPU"\
 Add path to PATHs: